-13.46 In respect of their Funds, firms should be prepared to confirm whether in their actual knowledge there is any natural person who is the beneficial owners with an interest exceeding 25% of that fund.
-When disclosing information about investors in accordance with relevant confidentiality provisions, firms should consider agreeing to disclose the information to a certain department within the third party, such as the Compliance Officer only.
+13.70 A private equity firm should be prepared to confirm whether in their actual knowledge there is any natural person who owns or controls an interest exceeding 25% of a private equity fund for which they have AML responsibilities.
+When disclosing information about investors in accordance with relevant confidentiality provisions, private equity firms should consider agreeing to disclose the information to a certain department within the third party, such as the Compliance Officer, only.
+Such confirmations might be required by another party transacting with the private equity fund or, more commonly, by a bank funding a portfolio company that is conducting or refreshing its own customer due diligence on the portfolio company's beneficial owners.